 When added to Canvas as an assignment following these instructions, Kaltura will record a percentage score and Canvas will calculate points if necessary.
 For instance, if the video quiz contains two questions and the Canvas assignment is worth 10 points, a student who got one wrong (50%) will receive 5 points in Canvas.

 Speedgrader in Canvas will say "No preview available" for Kaltura quizzes.
 Note that any short answer/open questions will not be counted in scoring with a Canvas assignment.
 Only multiple choice and true/false questions can be scored.
 Responses to short answer questions can be viewed in the Kaltura analytics.
+If you are requiring a short answer/open ended question for a quiz, it is recommended to embed the video into a Canvas quiz.

 To see results, including responses to short answer questions, follow instructions 1-3 above to access My Media via Account in Canvas.
 Find the appropriate video, then click on Actions on the bottom right of the video and select Analytics.